cxcorp/no-mans-sky-ship-repair-item-list-generator/README.md

 4. Edit `index.py` and change the `IMG_A` path to point at that screenshot
 5. Run it with `python3 index.py`
 6. List of materials gets dumped into your terminal.
 You'll see a window popup with the detection image.
 If it's borked, open an issue and attach a screenshot of what it looks like, and the original image.

+## How does it work?
+// todo, probably make a jupyter notebook or something